 When faced with current challenges, such as climate, development issues, and disrupted global order with multilateralism under threat, defending universal values and building partnerships becomes ever more pressing.
 This calls for a fight for human rights and a revival of the Helsinki movement which brought together states from both sides of the Iron Curtain.
 The backlash against globalization and multilateralism has to be fought with dissemination of information on the achievements of multilateralism and by protecting and advancing international organizations.
 Without multilateral organizations as much progress as has been achieved towards universal human rights, including women's and minority rights, would have been inconceivable.
 Women leaders have to be critical and point out what is still to be done.
 However, they also need to focus on the good practices in all policy areas and make people see the benefit of global cooperation.
-After all, peace will never be achieved within national borders; it demands crossborder, transnational collaboration.
+After all, peace will never be achieved within national borders; it demands cross-border, transnational collaboration.

 This meeting only marked the first step in this important dialogue and cooperation of high-level female leaders.
-As once stated by Former President of Chile Michelle Bachelet, "When one woman enters politics, the woman changes, When a lot of women enter politics, politics changes."
+As once stated by Former President of Chile Michelle Bachelet, "When one woman enters politics, the woman changes, when a lot of women enter politics, politics change."
 In this spirit, WPL will be holding this summit on a yearly basis during the Women Leaders Global Forum in Iceland.

+DECLARATION

-DECLARATION WOMEN LEADERS: POWER, TOGETHER
+WOMEN LEADERS: POWER, TOGETHER

 The Höfði House symbolizes change, transformation and most importantly peace.
-It is the building where the Cold War came to an end with a historic summit between American President Ronald Reagan and Soviet President Mikhail Gorbachev in 1986.
+The building is the site of the historic summit between American President Ronald Reagan and Soviet Premier Mikhail Gorbachev in 1986 which eventually led to the end of the Cold War.